 Desktop Notifications are also known as banner notifications.
 On Windows, a banner notification will show in the bottom right corner of your screen, then move to the Action Center.
 On a Mac, these show up in the top right corner of your screen, then move to the Control Center.

-If you would like notifications sent directly to your email, please make the following changes in your main Teams notification settings (Profile>Settings>Notifications):
+If you would like notification emails sent directly to you, please make the following changes in your main Teams notification settings (Profile>Settings>Notifications):

 Microsoft Teams Notifications settings can be updated for the entire Teams application, specific channels, and specific conversations.